|

 call forth the Salamader bound to the Brazier and it will have a ST

 of 14.
-It will stay 20 turn before the Brazier burns out and the
+It will stay 20 turns before the Brazier burns out and the

 Salamander disappears, at least until it can be lit again.
 If the